Altinn/altinn-studio-docs/content/app/monitoring/instrumentation/_index.en.md

 In the case above, we create a single span wrapping the HTTP client operation, and add the postal code as additional context.
 We then know that if this API fails, we can at least verify that the postal code was something that we expected.
-Remember, automatic instrumentation will make sure to inject an additional span below ours, such that we can inspect attributes such as HTTP status code, URL and other information as per OTel semantic conventions as needed.
+Remember, automatic instrumentation will make sure to inject an additional span below ours, where we can inspect HTTP-specific attributes such as status code, URL and other information as per OTel semantic conventions.
-As we encounter errors or analyze the potential failure conditions of the code, we might decide to add error handling for the postal code:
+As we encounter errors or analyze the potential failure conditions of the code, we might decide to add error handling for the postal code.
+Thinking about instrumentation, observability and failure modes during development often leads to more robust code:

 {{< highlight csharp "linenos=false,hl_lines=11-12" >}}
 internal sealed class BringClient(